tsvanharen/dataremix.us/README.md

 * Add collaboration documentation/file
 * Insights landing page layout (probably a grid) (use GetInsightsRoutes to build grid of insights)
 * Insights detail page layout plus sidebar (use GetInsightsRoutes to build sidebar)
+* Insight Ideas:
-* First insight:  "How likely is it that your home will be broken into?"
+  * "How likely is it that your home will be broken into?"
+  * What are the odds that you will die today (include fight club long enough timeline quote)
-* Second insight?
-"Why does it seem like the world is getting worse?"
+  * "Why does it seem like the world is getting worse?"
 * Document data sets used, any links used for data, and be clear on methodology for each insight.
 Annotation is table stakes for this endeavor.
   * Dataset:  housing unit estimates by state, July 1, 2022:  https://www.census.gov/data/datasets/time-series/demo/popest/2020s-total-housing-units.html#v2022
   * Dataset:  burgleries by state for 2022:  https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/explorer/crime/query